-Coming out later this year is a picture book I wrote for a special Heritage Lottery project.
-The book is an inclusive, diverse story about two children – Jim and Jemima – who dream about fixing their grandad’s busted, old boat.
+The Wish Fish was published in February 2021 and is a picture book I wrote for a special Heritage Lottery project.
+It’s an inclusive, diverse story about two children – Jim and Jemima – who dream about fixing their grandad’s busted, old boat.
 They don’t believe they have the skills to do it, and think they’re too small, until the magical Wish Fish comes along!

 The Wish Fish helps the children discover their skills to mend the boat, and this is where the story’s core message comes through.
 The book is a STEM tool for libraries, schools, and nurseries (STEM stands for the curriculum promotion of Science, Technology, Engineering and Maths) and is based on the real-life story of an old warship called SS Freshspring that has recently been renovated to bring it back to life.